-The Assessment for Improvement of Student Learning Committee (AISLC) oversees all academic assessment efforts at Trinidad State Junior College.
+The Assessment for Improvement of Student Learning Committee (AISLC) oversees all academic assessment efforts at Trinidad State College.
 The committee’s principle task is to help improve student learning through improvement of assessment processes, review of data, regular reporting, and course or program enhancement efforts.
 As a faculty-driven committee, the AISLC oversees the following campus-wide processes related to assessment:

 - Act as ‘assessment specialists’ and mentors for faculty regarding assessment processes, especially to ensure that understanding of the assessment system is consistent and improving.